-For those unfamiliar with our Pin of the Month, each month we’ll be posting one of the better infographics, pictures, etc. that we typically find on our Pinterest page and (over-) analyzing it in a blog write-up.
-Follow Shore Branding on Pinterest for frequent updates across branding and digital-related information and infographics.
+For those unfamiliar with our “Pin of the Month”, every month we post one of the better infographics, pictures, etc. that we find on our Pinterest page and (over-) analyzing it in our “Pin of the Month”.
+If you have an infographic that you would like to promote here on Shore Branding, just let us know.